-Ethel Beatrice North was born in a butcher’s shop in the East Midlands city of Leicester, England in November 1889.
+Ethel Beatrice North was born next door to a butcher’s shop in the English city of Leicester on 27 November 1889.
 She was the eldest child of Harry and Sarah North who had six children, all of them girls.
 Harry North was a butcher by trade and while waiting for his new butcher’s shop to open at 42 Hinckley Road in what is now known as the West End of Leicester, he plied his trade from just round the corner at his house on Ridley Street.

-It seems likely that as my grandmother’s parents (Henry and Louisa Warden) were living on Ridley Street at the same time, Ethel and my grandmother may have become friends as they played out on the street like most children did in the days when it was completely safe to do so.
+It seems likely that as my grandmother’s parents (Henry and Louisa Warden) were living on Ridley Street at the same time, Ethel and my grandmother may have become friends when they played out on the street as most children did in the days when it was completely safe to do so.
 Their friendship lasted a lifetime.

 When my mother was born in 1922, she was given the names of Ethel Marjorie Merrall.
 Apparently she was named after Ethel North and always referred to her as “Auntie” Ethel, even though they were not in any way related.
 This seems to reinforce just how close my grandmother and Ethel North were.

 My mother always spoke very fondly of her honorary aunt and there was clearly a strong bond between them, although my mother refused to be called “Ethel” regarding it as far too old-fashioned and always went by her middle name of Marjorie.

 Most of the original information I had about Ethel North came from my mother’s recollections and was patchy to say the least.
 Many years before she passed away, I had asked my mother about her and was told that Ethel had trained as a dressmaker and appeared to be “a woman of interest and even mild intrigue”.
 Apparently there was talk of a broken engagement (Ethel had never married) to a Swiss gentleman but according to my mother, the incident remained shrouded in mystery and even possible scandal.